What is hospice care?

 - Emotional and psychological support

-- Help with decisions about whether or not to attempt resuscitation (emergency measures if your heart stops beating, or DNR)
+- Help with decisions about whether or not to attempt resuscitation (emergency measures if your heart stops beating, such as do not resuscitate (DNR) or do not intubate (DNI))

 - Help with achieving remaining goals in life